David Wilkinson (chemical engineer): Career

-Wilkinson joined the UBC’s Department of Chemical and Biological Engineering in 2004 as a Canada Research Chair in Clean Energy and Fuel Cells after he working previously in various industry and government positions such as Moli Energy Vice President of Research where he was part of the team that developed the world’s first commercial rechargeable lithium AA battery, and Ballard Power Systems, which he assisted in fuel cell and hydrogen technology over the course of his 13 years at the company.
+Wilkinson joined the University of British Columbia Department of Chemical and Biological Engineering in 2004 as a Canada Research Chair in Clean Energy and Fuel Cells after working in various industry and government positions.
+Prior to his current work at UBC, he was Vice President of Research at Moli Energy, where he was part of the team that developed the world’s first commercial rechargeable lithium AA battery, and worked at Ballard Power Systems, where he assisted in fuel cell and hydrogen technology.
 Wilkinson was also a principal research officer and group leader at the National Research Council Institute for Fuel Cell Innovation, where he established a research and development group and laboratory in polymer electrolyte membrane fuel cell technology.